 Utilize outside expertise to rapidly complete an improvement project

-Over the past eight years, Lean projects have included inventory/supply chain management, charge capture, staff scheduling, food service/dietary systems, admission/registration processes, patient wait times, and workflow.
+Over the years, Lean projects have included inventory/supply chain management, charge capture, staff scheduling, food service/dietary systems, admission/registration processes, patient wait times, and workflow.

-The Montana Flex Program will pilot a Community Mental Health First Aid (MHFA) training program in two CAH communities.
-Trainings will involve all community stakeholders, not just CAH staff, to develop pathways and relationships between primary points of contact for those in need of assistance.
-The Montana Flex Program is inviting the CAH to take the lead on the project by reaching out to the stakeholders, hosting the training, and gathering the partners at the conclusion of the training to decompress and share resources.
+MT Flex will be facilitating the Community Access to Mental Health First Aid & Resources (CAMHFAR) program in five CAH communities in FY19.
+CAMHFAR is a format for convening all community stakeholders, not just CAH staff, to develop pathways and relationships between primary points of contact for those in need of assistance and to offer community members Mental Health First Aid training.
+The Montana Flex Program is inviting CAHs to take the lead on the project by reaching out to the stakeholders, hosting the training, and gathering the partners at the conclusion of the training to decompress and share resources.
 In addition, after each training, a community resource guide will be developed and provided to all.

-The Montana Flex Program actively collaborates with the Montana Office of Rural Health to support up to eight CAHs’ efforts to develop community health needs assessment (CHNA) implementation plans.
+MT Flex actively collaborates with the Montana Office of Rural Health to support up to eight CAHs’ efforts to develop community health needs assessment (CHNA) implementation plans.
 Implementation plan data is analyzed through the development of a global report to identify areas of need for additional resources.

 Please provide information about network activities in your state to support Flex Program activities.

-All Montana Flex Program activities are coordinated through the PIN which is comprised of all 48 CAHs.
-Network activities are supported through a PIN listserv, website and regional/statewide meetings.
-The Montana Flex Program focuses primarily on cohort work; having hospitals with similar needs work on projects and share project results and processes with the entire PIN.
+All MT Flex activities are coordinated through the Performance Improvement Network (PIN), which is comprised of all 49 CAHs.
+Network activities are supported through a PIN listserv, a website, and regional and statewide meetings.
+MT Flex focuses primarily on cohort work, where hospitals with similar needs work on projects and share project results and processes with the entire PIN.